 RACHEL: For sure, yeah.

 NATALIE: I was still hoping that my husband and I could get together, but I wasn’t seeing any effort on his part and I was just grieving.
-I was starting to realize this man doesn’t care at all.
-He just does not care.
+I was starting to realize, “This man doesn’t care at all.
+He just does not care.”
 It was absolutely devastating to me.
-The following Christmas it was pretty much … Not only that, but also my church had just completely abandoned me.
+Not only that, but also my church had just completely abandoned me.
 So the following Christmas was not that much better.
 I was still just separated.
 I hadn’t decided to file for divorce yet.
-It was maybe on a scale of one to ten, the first Christmas was a one, and this was maybe a two.
+On a scale of one to ten, the first Christmas was a one, and this was maybe a two.

 RACHEL: Yeah.
 There was a little bit of light there.